 - · Vanguard Total Bond Market Index Fund seeks to track the performance of a broad, market-weighted bond index.
+The fund employs an indexing approach designed to track performance of the Barclays Capital US Aggregate Float Adjusted Index.
 The fund invests by sampling the index.
 It invests at least 80% of assets in bonds held in the index.
 The fund maintains a dollar-weighted average maturity consistent with that of the index, ranging between 5 and 10 years. - · Wells Fargo Enhanced Stock Market Fund seeks to provide a total rate of return equal to or exceeding that of the S&P 500 market index. - · Wells Fargo Stable Return Fund seeks to provide a moderate level of stable income without principal volatility while seeking to maintain adequate liquidity and returns superior to shorter maturity instruments.
 The fund invests in a variety of investment contracts and instruments issued by selected high-quality insurance companies and financial institutions.

 Forfeitures: Amounts forfeited from non-vested accounts, if any, are generally used to pay for Plan expenses or reduce future employer contributions.
-Forfeitures of \$20,774 were used to offset administrative expenses charged to the Plan in 2010 and no forfeitures were used to reduce employer contributions.
-At December 31, 2010 and 2009, \$43,841 and \$49,946, respectively, were available to be used in the future.
+Forfeitures of \$35,231 were used to offset administrative expenses charged to the Plan in 2011 and no forfeitures were used to reduce employer contributions.
+At December 31, 2011 and 2010, \$17,163 and \$43,841, respectively, were available to be used in the future.